 Yes.
 We do not service loans.
 Transfer of servicing is a common business practice in the mortgage industry and is not based on personal or payment history reasons.

 What is the best way to compare rates from lender to lender?

-When shopping for rates, we suggest that you get a Good Faith Estimate from all lenders you are shopping and compare rates and fees (i.e. apples to apples).
+When shopping for rates, we suggest that you get a Loan Estimate from all lenders you are shopping and compare rates and fees (i.e. apples to apples).
 This ensures that there are no hidden costs or fees and allows for a fair comparison between lenders.
-You may also want to compare the APR on the Truth in Lending Statement.
-This indicates the total cost of doing the loan.
-The lower the APR the less cost associated with the loan.

 How long will the loan process take?

 The process varies depending on your particular loan program.
 The average loan takes typically approximately 30 to 45 days to process, but rush transactions can often take significantly less time, and certain programs, like government loans, may take slightly longer.
 Your loan officer will be in continual communication with you regarding your loan status.

 What is the difference between a Fixed Rate Mortgage and an Adjustable Rate Mortgage?

 Fixed-Rate Mortgages With this type of mortgage your monthly payments for interest and principal never change.
 Property taxes and homeowners insurance may increase, but generally your monthly payments will be very stable.
 Fixed-rate mortgages are available for 30 years, 20 years, 15 years and even 10 years.
 There are also "bi-weekly" mortgages, which shorten the loan by calling for half the monthly payment every two weeks.
 (Since there are 52 weeks in a year, you make 26 payments, or 13 "months" worth, every year.)